matrix-org/synapse/README.rst

   (`bug #1491 <https://github.com/matrix-org/synapse/issues/1491>`_), which
   means that using name-based virtual hosting is unreliable.

-Furthermore, a number of the normal reasons for using a reverse-proxy do not
+Furthermore, a number of the reasons for using a reverse-proxy do not apply:
-apply:

 * Other servers will connect on port 8448 by default, so there is no need to listen on port 443 (for federation, at least), which avoids the need for root